|Public Equities & ETFs||30|

 Given the University of Rochester is located in the United States, and a majority of its expenses are in U.S. dollars, the S&P 500 is included as a benchmark for informational and comparative purposes but does not represent the opportunity set on which the equity program is based.
-It should be noted that each individual manager is evaluated against an appropriate index.

 B. Office Responsibilities

 The Office continuously monitors and evaluates investment strategies and investment firms with a goal of identifying superior opportunities.
 Prior to hiring investment firms the Office investigates, analyzes and documents the investment process, organization, and staff of such firms.
 This effort continues after firms are hired.
 Investment firms are expected to implement strategies, within guidelines that are provided to them, that are likely to achieve or exceed targeted returns.
-Certain firms may be given discretion on asset allocation to better enable them to achieve or exceed a targeted return.

-Approved by the Investment Committee on 9/27/2016
+Approved by the Investment Committee on 9/21/2021

 Funds in the secondary pool are invested within the Long Term Investment Pool and receive the net return of the Pool.
 Reports are provided to participants monthly, approximately 30 days after each month end.
 The secondary pool requires a three-year lock-up for all new accounts but offers monthly liquidity thereafter.
 The required minimum initial investment is $1,000,000.